The grade 12 class picnic

 Sara browsed the Internet for a minute and then said, here is one:

 “Jack collects wild berries from the Tinka valley and then sells them in the city to make his living.
 He is worried.
-Many housing developments keep coming in the valley every year so that the area for the growth of the berry decreases at the rate of A square meters per year.
-At the same time, the pollution in the valley increases every year so that the growth of the berries in the wild decreases at rate of G per square kilometer per year.
+Many housing developments keep coming in the valley every year so that the area A for the growth of the berry decreases at the rate of dA/dt square meters per year.
+At the same time, the pollution in the valley increases every year so that the growth G per square kilometer of the berries in the wild decreases at rate of dG/dt per year.
 What is the net decrease in the berries available for collection from the valley?”

 Johnny: Are there more examples?